nateritter/RoomSteals-API-docs/source/includes/_auth-basic_authentication.md

 ## Basic Authentication

-Hotels For Hope uses Basic Authentication to allow access to the API.
-You can request Hotels For Hope API credentials by partnering with us and emailing [support](mailto:hello@hotelsforhope.com).
+RoomSteals uses Basic Authentication to allow access to the API.
+You can request RoomSteals API credentials by partnering with us and emailing [support](mailto:hello@hotelsforhope.com).

 All examples using CURL in this documentation specify the Basic Authentication header with the following: `-H 'Authorization: Basic {BASE64-ENCODED-STRING}'`